Frequently Asked Questions

 Can I join after the series has begun?

-Yes, this is usually fine if it's not more than 2 weeks into the season.
+Yes, this is usually okay if it's not more than 2 weeks into the season.
 Please Contact Us if interested.